Highly luminous supernovae associated with gamma-ray bursts II. The luminous blue bump in the afterglow of GRB 140506A: Results

-The equation used to fit the afterglow+SN+host uses overlapping components, therefore, the normalisations which define the afterglow magnitudes at 1 / 7 d are pure afterglow values and directly represent the SEDs at these times, and the afterglow fits themselves, being achromatic, imply that these SEDs are valid over the fitting epochs.
-However, as stated, the UVOT and ground-based data overlap only marginally, therefore we produced two SEDs.
-However, still assuming the underlying spectrum remains constant, we could fit the two SEDs simultaneously, sharing the intrinsic spectral slope and the extinction, but allowing the normalisation of the two SEDs to vary independently.
+The equation used to fit the afterglow+SN+host uses overlapping components; therefore, the normalizations that define the afterglow magnitudes at 1 / 7 d are pure afterglow values and directly represent the SEDs at these times.
+The afterglow fits are achromatic, implying that these SEDs are valid over the fitting epochs.
+However, as stated, the UVOT and ground-based data overlap only marginally.
+We thus produced two SEDs.
+However, still assuming the underlying spectrum remains constant, we could fit the two SEDs simultaneously, sharing the intrinsic spectral slope and the extinction, but allowing the normalization of the two SEDs to vary independently.

-The result is shown in Fig. \ref{SEDFig}, and values are given in Table \ref{SEDFits}.
+The result is shown in Fig.~\ref{SEDFig}, and values are given in Table~\ref{SEDFits}.
 A fit without dust results in a very red slope and a bad fit.
 Fits with dust (based on \citealt{Pei1992ApJ}) improve the fit significantly, but the shape of the double SED is not simple.
-The usual dust that fits GRB afterglows well, that of the Small Magellanic Cloud (SMC) manages to fit the ground-based SED quite well, but fails to fit the UVOT SED, strongly underestimating the ultraviolet emission.
-The dust of the Large Magellanic Cloud (LMC) represents a strong improvement, but it results in a negative spectral slope which is very unlikely.
-The best fit is given by using Milky Way (MW) dust with a strong 2175 {\AA} bump but shallow UV slope, only this dust type is capable of modelling the whole double SED satisfactorally.
-Intriguingly, the derived values are very similar to the those from the SMC dust fit, but the MW model agrees fully with the data.
-An upturn in the bluest region of the X-shooter spectrum is also reported by \citet[][but see \citealt{Heintz2017AA}]{Fynbo2014AA}, as would be expected from a MW dust extinction model.
-Such a high extinction value is similar to several other sightlines featuring a 2175 {\AA} bump, such as those toward GRB 070802 \citep{Kruehler2008ApJ,Eliasdottir2009ApJ,Kann2010ApJ,Zafar2012ApJ}, GRB 120119A \citep[][Kann et al. 2021, in prep.]{Morgan2014MNRAS}, GRB 180325A \citep[][Kann et al. 2021, in prep.]{Zafar2018ApJ}, and GRB 190114C (Kann et al., 2022A, in prep., Th\"one et al., 2022, in prep.)
+The usual dust that fits GRB afterglows well, that of the Small Magellanic Cloud (SMC), also manages to fit the ground-based SED quite well, but it fails to fit the UVOT SED, strongly underestimating the UV emission.
+The dust of the Large Magellanic Cloud (LMC) represents a strong improvement, but it results in a negative spectral slope, which is very unlikely.
+The best fit is given by using Milky Way (MW) dust with a strong 2175~\AA\ bump but shallow UV slope, only this dust type is capable of modeling the whole double SED adequately.
+Intriguingly, the derived values are very similar to those from the SMC dust fit (Table~\ref{SEDFits}), but the MW model agrees fully with the data.
+An upturn in the bluest region of the X-shooter spectrum is also reported by \citet[][]{Fynbo2014AA} as would be expected from a MW dust extinction model (however, see \citealt{Heintz2017AA}).
+Such a high extinction value is similar to several other sightlines featuring a 2175~\AA\ bump, such as those toward GRB 070802 \citep{Kruehler2008ApJ,Eliasdottir2009ApJ,Kann2010ApJ,Zafar2012ApJ}, GRB 120119A \citep[][Kann et al., in prep.]{Morgan2014MNRAS}, GRB 180325A \citep[][Kann et al., in prep.]{Zafar2018ApJ}, and GRB 190114C (Th\"one et al., in prep.).